Jones tosses 2 TDs, Patriots roll 54-13 as Jets lose Wilson

 AP Sports Writer

-“We finally kind of saw a little bit of a result that was good, and we’ve just got to stick to the formula and stick to the process,” Jones said.

-The Patriots (3-4) earned their 12th straight victory and sixth consecutive season sweep over the Jets (1-5), who played most of the game without rookie quarterback Zach Wilson after the second overall draft pick left with 12:31 remaining in the second quarter with a right knee injury.
+The Patriots earned their 12th straight victory and sixth consecutive season sweep over the Jets, who played most of the game without rookie quarterback Zach Wilson after the second overall draft pick left with 12:31 remaining in the second quarter with a knee injury.

 Wilson was hit by Patriots linebacker Matt Judon, who fell on the back of Wilson’s legs after he released a pass that fell incomplete for Keelan Cole.
 Wilson initially was down for several minutes as he was examined by the training staff before eventually being able to walk off the field on his own power.
 He did not return and was replaced by Mike White — who hadn’t previously taken an NFL regular-season snap.